How To Tell What Graphics Card You Have in Windows 10

 - Clock speeds: This is the speed your GPU is set to run at.
 These can be boosted and overclocked, depending on your card and device, so you’ll also see information on your turbo-boost clock speeds here as well.
 These are measured in MHz (megahertz).

-If you’re interested in figuring out how your computer works, or you need to upgrade or fix a problem with your graphics card, knowing how to look up that information can be a really handy tool.
-Even if you’re just looking to find out whether you can run Cyberpunk 2077 on your PC, you’ll be happy to know that Windows 10 has that graphics information built right into it.
+Knowing how to look up GPU information can be a convenient tool if you’re interested in figuring out how your computer works or need to upgrade or fix a problem with your graphics card.
+Even if you’re looking to find out whether you can run Cyberpunk 2077 on your PC, you’ll be happy to know that Windows 10 has that graphics information built right into it.

 Of course, GPU-Z can help you learn the ins and outs of how your device works.
-With graphics cards being as important to running a computer as they are, knowing how to look up the information on your card is one of the most useful tips to know.
-So, whether you’re troubleshooting your computer or buying new games during Steam’s next sale, you’ll be happy to know just where to find the information you’re looking for.
+With graphics cards being as crucial to running a computer as they are, knowing how to look up the information on your card is one of the most valuable tips to know.
+So, whether you’re troubleshooting your computer or buying new games during Steam’s next sale, you’ll be happy to know just where to find your GPU information.